shaunnoeljose/AML-2-project/README.md

 ## Known Issues & Limitations

-### 1. Cold Start: The first question in a new session may take 2-3 seconds longer as the LangGraph compiles and connects to Firestore.
+1. Cold Start: The first question in a new session may take 2-3 seconds longer as the LangGraph compiles and connects to Firestore.

-### 2. Firestore Limits: The current implementation uses the free tier of Firebase.
-Extremely high traffic (>50k writes/day) may hit quota limits.
+2. Firestore Limits: The current implementation uses the free tier of Firebase.
+Extremely high traffic (>50k writes/day) may hit quota limits.=

-### 3. LLM Hallucinations: While the Socratic prompts are strict, the underlying LLM (Gemini) may occasionally suggest a solution instead of asking a question.
+3. LLM Hallucinations: While the Socratic prompts are strict, the underlying LLM (Gemini) may occasionally suggest a solution instead of asking a question.
 The "Self-Correction" loop catches 90% of these cases.

 ## Responsible AI & Privacy